nati12/Pytest_xml_schema_validation/README.md

 # Payslip XML 2.0 schema validation with pytest
 This repository has tests for validating multiple XMLs against XSD schema.
+The tests are written in Python.
+So in order to run them, you need to have it installed, see more https://www.python.org/downloads/.

 ## 1. Structure:
 ```